Steve McQueen (director): 1990–2007: Short films and visual art

-2000s: Breakthrough as filmmaker
+2008–2018: Breakthrough as filmmaker

 In 2008, his first feature-length film Hunger, about the 1981 Irish hunger strike, premiered at the Cannes Film Festival.
 McQueen received the Caméra d'Or (first-time director) Award at Cannes, the first British director to win the award.
-The film was also awarded the inaugural Sydney Film Festival Prize, for "its controlled clarity of vision, its extraordinary detail and bravery, the dedication of its cast and the power and resonance of its humanity".
-The film also won the 2008 Diesel Discovery Award at the Toronto International Film Festival.
-The award is voted on by the press attending the festival.
+The film was also awarded the inaugural Sydney Film Festival Prize for "its controlled clarity of vision, its extraordinary detail and bravery, the dedication of its cast and the power and resonance of its humanity".
+The film also won the 2008 Diesel Discovery Award at the Toronto International Film Festival; the award is voted on by the press attending the festival.
 Hunger also won the Los Angeles Film Critics Association award for a New Generation film in 2008 and the best film prize at the London Evening Standard Film Awards in 2009.

 McQueen represented Britain at the 2009 Venice Biennale.
-In 2009, it was announced that McQueen has been tapped to direct Fela, a biopic about the Nigerian musician and activist Fela Kuti.
+In 2009, it was announced that McQueen has been tapped to direct Fela, a biopic about the Nigerian musician and activist Fela Kuti; however, by 2014, the proposal was no longer produced under Focus Features, and while he maintained his role as the main writer, McQueen was replaced by Andrew Dosunmu as the director.
+McQueen told The Hollywood Reporter that the film was "dead".